beckpull/employee-tracker/README.md

 ### Prerequisites

-_This application has an Inquirer dependency, to install globally on your machine type this into your terminal/Git Bash:_
+_This application has an Inquirer.js dependency, to install globally on your machine type this into your Terminal / Git Bash:_
   ```sh
   npm install -g inquirer@8.2.4
   ```